Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

 These Th and U discoveries led to cosmochronology estimates, independent of a cosmological model, based solely on decay half-lives of involved isotopes.
-This method requires Th/U ratios from theoretical predictions for r-process sources plus observed abundance ratios.
-This made possible estimates on the decay-time since the birth of a star (when the addition of new material from other nucleosynthesis sites stopped) and promising results were obtained \cite{Cowan.Thielemann.Truran:1991,Cowan.Pfeiffer.ea:1999,Kratz.Moeller.ea:2000,Schatz.ea:2002}.
-The same can in principle also be done utilizing the Th/Eu ratio for some stars yielding values in concordance with cosmological age estimates (see above).
+This method requires, however, Th/U ratios from theoretical r-process predictions (geared to fit a solar r-process pattern) plus the observed abundance ratios.
+It enabled estimates on the decay-time since the birth of a star (when the addition of new material from nucleosynthesis sites stopped) and promising results were obtained~\cite{Cowan.Thielemann.Truran:1991,Cowan.Pfeiffer.ea:1999,Kratz.Moeller.ea:2000,Schatz.ea:2002,Hill.Christlieb.ea:2017}.
+The same can in principle also be done utilizing the Th/Eu ratio for some stars, yielding values in concordance with cosmological age estimates (see above).
 The fact that some stars seem to have experienced an ``actinide boost'', i.e.\ an enhanced amount of Th and U in comparison to lighter r-process elements, could point back to a non-universal r-process production pattern and possibly varying r-process compositions from different productions sites.
 This made the [Th/Eu] chronology uncertain or non-reliable for such stars \citep[e.g.][]{cayrel01,honda04}, having experienced a non-solar r-process contribution, while the [U/Th] did not show these anomalies \cite{Mashonkina:2014}.
-Such an actinide boost is found in a few stars with metallicities of about $\text{[Fe/H]}=-3$.
-This indicates that (a) an r~process was already contributing in very early Galactic evolution, but also (b) with possibly varying conditions for producing the heaviest elements, dependent on the r-process site.
-Unfortunately it has proved difficult to obtain U detections in many stars, but it is surprising that an actinide boost has not been seen at higher metallicities \citep[see Fig.~\ref{boost} from][]{Holmbeck.Beers.ea:2018}.
+Such an actinide boost is mostly found in stars with metallicities $\text{[Fe/H]}\approx-3$.
+This indicates that (a) an r-process was already contributing in very early galactic evolution, but also (b) with possibly varying conditions for producing the heaviest elements, dependent on the r-process site.
+Unfortunately it has proved difficult to obtain U detections in many stars and it remains to be seen how such actinide boosts are distributed as a function of metallicity \citep[see Fig.~\ref{boost} from][]{Holmbeck.Beers.ea:2018}.